 This article is particularly written for teachers who want to teach their students English quickly and methodologically.
 If you coach someone trying to learn English as a second language, this lesson might come in handy.

-Now, you can find all the sight words in one place for better practice.
+Now, you can find all the sight words in one place for better sight words exercises.
 You can check the grade-by-grade sight words lists and can download them for your offline practices too!

-And, if you want to practice the sight words in SpellQuiz style, don't forget to check out this link!
+And, if you want to practice the sight words in SpellQuiz style, don't forget check out the fry words first 100!

 Lets start with the basic step of learning a new language.
 Lets think of a different language to make things easier.